AmpersandJS/ampersand-model/README.md

 ## Changelog

+ - 2.3.0 - Added `values` to property definition
  - 2.2.0 - Added test parameter to property definitions
  - 2.1.0 - Added allowNull parameter to property definitions
  - 2.0.0 - Minor, but incompatible fix that remove `toServer` getter in lieu of adding `serialize` method that can be overridden.